Written by: Stefan Bradstreet

 - Disadvantages: Slow lookup times, traversing a list is generally unidirectional.

-- A way of sorting linked data in a logical order that makes working with the data generally more effective than a list
+- A way of sorting linked data in a logical order that makes working with the data generally more effective than a list since you can search faster than looking at every single node in your list

 - Starts with a Parent node and can have many children nodes as you get lower in the tree similar to a family tree drawing.
 Trees are generally represented in this way since humans read top down and this seems to be more comfortable to interpret.
 If it was bottom -> up it would look really similar to a tree tree